A Bit About Us

 It gives us a real sense of pride to introduce and represent the Barbet (also known as a French Water Dog).
 Not a new breed of dog by any stretch of the imagination!
 For hundreds upon hundreds of years, people have been living with, working with, enjoying, and loving the Barbet.
 From the goddess Diana (Rambouillet) to Voltaire, through Europe to North America, the Barbet is an intelligent, versatile and extremely affectionate breed of dog.

 It is our desire that as you navigate through this website and visit other sites listed here, you will not only find helpful and historical information, but also sense the passion and love that we have for the Barbet.
 If you are interested in the Barbet as a pet or just curious about one of this antiquitous breed of canine, please consider yourself welcome to stay and read and learn!

 In our journey with this breed we have met many people and many Barbet.
 Lifelong friendships have been formed and invaluable resources have been acquired….many that we could not do without.
-Much of our experience has been in travel, at dog shows, during seminars and courses, and most of all, living, eating, sleeping and playing with the Barbet.
+Much of our experience has been in travel, at dog shows, during seminars and courses, and most of all, living, eating, sleeping, and playing with the Barbet.

-We are a small Barbet Fancier based family in SouthWestern Ontario.
+We are a small Barbet Fancier based family in South Western Ontario.
 Our dogs are our personal companions first, and show/breeding dogs second.
-They sleep on our furniture, on our beds and swim in our pool.
+They sleep on our furniture, and swim in our pool.
 They are a big part of our everyday lives.
 Our whole family is active in the daily care and training of our dogs and puppies.
-Our daughter Amelia actively handles our dogs (and others') in conformation events.
+Our daughter Amelia actively trains and handles our dogs (and others') in conformation events.